Reconstructing three-dimensional bluff body wake from sectional flow fields with convolutional neural networks: Results and Discussion

-Let us examine the dependence of the estimation accuracy on the number of training snapshots, as presented in figure~\ref{fig:numsnap}.
-For this investigation, we use $n_{\rm sections}=5$ for all models.
-The time interval among snapshots is fixed for all covered $n_{\rm snapshot}$, which implies that the length of reference time over training data increases with $n_{\rm snapshot}$ while the temporal density among snapshots is the same for all models.
+We examine the dependence of the estimation accuracy on the number of training snapshots, as presented in figure~\ref{fig:numsnap1}.
+We use $n_{\rm section}=5$ for this investigation.
+The time interval among snapshots is fixed for all covered $n_{\rm snapshot}$.
+Hence, the length of reference time over training data increases with $n_{\rm snapshot}$ while the temporal density among snapshots is kept the same for all models.
 As mentioned earlier, we use 100 snapshots as the test data excluded from the training/validation data.

 The error decreases with increasing the number of training snapshots.
-Interestingly, the present model trained with $n_{\rm snapshot}=50$ is able to capture large scale structures of the flow of the $u$ and $v$ components even at $ z/D = -2.0$, which is far from the input sections, although the field of $w$ component is blurry.
-This difference among velocity attributes can also be explained with their complexities observed in figure~\ref{fig:energy_spectrum}.
+Interestingly, the present model trained with $n_{\rm snapshot}=50$ is able to capture large-scale structures of velocity $u$ and $v$ components even at $ z/D = -2.0$, which is far from the input sections, although the field of $w$ component is blurry.
+This difference among the velocity attributes can also be explained by their complexities observed in figure~\ref{fig:energy_spectrum}$(b)$.
 With $n_{\rm snapshot}\ge300$, the present model can achieve a reasonable reconstruction.
-We also observe the computational cost for constructing the present models, as the red curve in figure~\ref{fig:numsnap}.
-For instance, it takes approximately 38 hours on the NVIDIA TESLA V100 graphics processing unit (GPU) for the case with $n_{\rm snapshot}=1000$.
-Note that the increase of computational costs does not show the linear behavior because of the use of early stopping as mentioned above.
-Users should care about the trade-off relationship between the computational cost and the estimation accuracy depending on their requirements.
+We also investigate the computational cost for constructing the present models, shown as the red curve in figure~\ref{fig:numsnap1}$(d)$.
+It takes approximately 38 hours with the NVIDIA TESLA V100 graphics processing unit (GPU) for the case with $n_{\rm snapshot}=1000$.
+Note that the increase in computational costs does not show a linear behavior because of the use of early stopping as mentioned above.
+Care should be taken about the trade-off relationship between the computational cost and the estimation accuracy depending on their requirements.